$\mathbb{A}^1$--connectedness of moduli stack of semi-stable and parabolic semi-stable vector bundles over a curve: --connectedness of the moduli stack of semistable vector bundles over a curve

-\textit{Let $R$ be a discrete valuation ring with field of fractions $K$.
-Let $E$ be a family of semistable vector bundles of a fixed rank and determinant on $C_K$.
-There exists a vector bundle $\mc{E}$ on $X_R$ such that $\mc{E}_K\simeq E$ and $\mc{E}_k$ is semistable. }
+\textit{Let $R$ be a discrete valuation ring with fraction field $K$.
+For any semistable vector bundle $E$ of fixed rank and determinant on $C_K$, there exists a vector bundle $\mc{E}$ on $C_R$ with $\mc{E}_K\simeq E$ and semistable special fiber.}

-In the language of stacks, this translates to the following diagram via the $2$-Yoneda lemma:
+In the language of stacks, this translates via the $2$-Yoneda lemma to: